 The SC EPSCoR State Office is asking each institution to identify the single proposal they intend to sponsor in this capacity by Tuesday, November 27, 2018, 5 pm EST. The scope of the submissions should be as follows:

-- Proposals needed to describe a collaboration with faculty from one or more institutions located within other EPSCoR eligible jurisdictions.
+- Proposals will need to describe a collaboration with faculty from one or more institutions located within other EPSCoR eligible jurisdictions.

-As the proposal development process developed, we encouraged research teams from the major research institutions to actively engage South Carolina’s predominantly undergraduate institutions and HBCUs to find opportunities for collaboration and outreach where appropriate.
-Letters of intent to NSF were due in January 2017, with final proposals due in February.
+As the proposal development process develops, we encourage research teams to actively engage South Carolina’s predominately undergraduate institutions and HBCUs to find opportunities for collaboration and outreach where appropriate.
+Letters of Intent to NSF are due by Monday, November 26, 2018 with Full Proposals due Friday, January 25, 2019.

-Once the representative proposal from each research institution was selected, EPSCoR/IDeA made available awards to provide accessible seed funding for project teams to enhance the development of their submissions.
-In the past, these funds were allocated to provide money for travel for SC investigators to other jurisdictions to write the text of the proposal, host local workshops for this purpose (though we cannot pay travel for those out-of-state), costs for reviewers/consultants (travel and honoraria) for on-site or off-site review, or assist with technical writing, figure preparation, etc. as appropriate.
-Requests came in the form of a mini-proposal submitted to the EPSCoR Office with details released prior to December 2016.
+Once the representative proposal from each research institution is selected, SC EPSCoR State Office will make available awards to provide accessible seed funding for project teams to enhance the development of their submissions.
+In the past, these funds have been allocated to provide money for travel for SC investigators to other jurisdictions to write the text of the proposal, host local workshops for this purpose (though we cannot pay travel for those out of state), costs for reviewers/consultants (travel and honoraria) for on-site or off-site review, or assist with technical writing, figure preparation, etc. as appropriate.
+Requests would come in the form of a mini-proposal submitted to the SC EPSCoR State Office.